Integrating Using Robot.JS

 Prerequisites

-• Robot.JS resources are built-in for Druid Chatbot Portal landing page and for Druid web chat widget (using the snipped code from Bot Designer menu)
+Robot.JS resources are built-in for Druid Portal landing page and for Druid web chat widget (using the snipped code from AI Agent Designer menu)

-• If the chat bot is hosted directly in an external custom web page, then the following Robot.JS resources must be included in the web page script:
+If the AI Agent is hosted directly in an external custom web page, then the following Robot.JS resources must be included in the web page script:

-• The UiPath Assistant must be installed on the same machine where the chatbot is accessed.
+The UiPath Assistant must be installed on the same machine where the AI Agent is accessed.

 How triggering an attended process works